-Armenian-Irish Song-Writer & Time-Traveler Gregory Page-Hovelian was born & grew up in North London, his father was the Armenian pop singer Gregory Hovelian.
+Armenian-Irish musician & entertainer Gregory Page-Hovelian was born & grew up in North London, his father was the Armenian pop singer Gregory Hovelian.
 His Irish mother Moyra Page was the lead singer/saxophone player in one of Britain's first all-girl group's,

 The Beat-Chics, that toured with The Beatles in August 1965.
 This was young Gregory's first tour spending time with the Fab Four.

-He was a shy quiet boy, fond of books and pictures, a solitary rambler in the woods and fields around his country home in England where grew up.
+He was a shy quiet boy, fond of books and pictures, a solitary rambler in the woods & fields around his country home in England where he grew up.
 At fourteen he went to America, and for the next 5 years he wrote poetry and learned to play the guitar.
 During this time he got to know music intimately.
-James Taylor, Paul Simon, Leonard Cohen and John Prine were his great loves, he admired them greatly because they wrote about the sufferings of the poor and abandoned.
+James Taylor, Paul Simon, Leonard Cohen, John Prine, Nick Drake & Harry Neilsson were his great loves, he admired them greatly because they wrote about the sufferings of the poor and abandoned.

 2 Star Album Review: ONE HELL OF A MEMORY